terrabakky/documentation-api/Accounts.md

 A GET request to this endpoint allows you to get rule settings for all configured rules of the specified account.
 If a rule has never been configured, it will not show up in the resulting data.
 For example, even if our bots run rule RDS-018 for your account hourly, if you have never configured it, it will not be part of the data body we send back.

+This endpoint only returns configured rules.
+If you want to include default rule settings, set `includeDefaults=true` in query parameters.

+Details of rule setting types used by Cloud Conformity are available [here](./RuleSettings.md)

 ##### Endpoints:

-`GET /accounts/accountId/settings/rules`
+`GET /accounts/accountId/settings/rules[?includeDefaults=true/false]`

 ##### Parameters
 - `accountId`: The Cloud Conformity ID of the account
+- `includeDefaults`: Optional, Whether or not to include default rule settings.
+Defaults to false.